-Although it wasn’t quite the same as stepping across the Channel, the was a great experience.
-Show 2012 at Earl’s Court
+Although it wasn’t quite the same as stepping across the Channel, the France Show 2012 at Earl’s Court London was a great experience.

 Our main reasons for attending the exhibition were to give us a chance to spend the whole day together without the children and to see Sally from Les Bons Voisins, LBV.